Aliases for IL31RA Gene

 GeneCards Summary for IL31RA Gene

 IL31RA (Interleukin 31 Receptor A) is a Protein Coding gene.
 Diseases associated with IL31RA include Amyloidosis, Primary Localized Cutaneous, 2 and Primary Cutaneous Amyloidosis.
 Among its related pathways are Cytokine Signaling in Immune system and Innate Immune System.
-GO annotations related to this gene include protein kinase binding and cytokine receptor activity.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and cytokine receptor activity.
 An important paralog of this gene is IL6ST.